chinamike65/hugo-tuolesi/content/book6/book6en.md

 Learning Buddhism requires wisdom.

 A wise life is very important.
-Wisdom can eliminate pain and eliminate troubles.
+Wisdom can eliminate suffering and eliminate afflictions.

 72